8 Ways to Prepare for Your Next Tour

 3. Map Out Your Route

 • Consider Your Rentals: Fly-dates and traveling with your lighting package?
 Don't even think about it!
 Starting in LA and freighting back from NYC can also double the cost of a small rental package.
-It's wise to start/end your tour in the same region if you're bringing a sizeable production package.
+It's wise to start/end your tour in the same region if you're bringing a sizable production package.

 • Leverage Local Venues: If you have a gap day, see if you can book a smaller venue or even a pop-up acoustic session to drum up local interest.